itspacrat/da_oxide/README.md

 - [rust](https://www.rust-lang.org/learn/get-started) (which we'd hope is obvious by now)

 ### building from source
-- clone this repository and change into the directory it was cloned in (default duoAlertOxide)
+- clone this repository and change into the directory it was cloned in (default duo_alert_oxide)
 - set up the [JSON config](#how-do-i-configure-this)
 - run `cargo build` to produce a runnable executable (default path `target/debug/<executable>`)
 - run the aforementioned executable!*